 They also like working with, communicating with, and teaching people.
 They like helping or providing service to others.

-Morticians, Undertakers and Funeral Directors job description, Morticians, Undertakers and Funeral Directors salary, Morticians, Undertakers and Funeral Directors information, what is the job of a Mortician, Undertaker and Funeral Director like, pros and cons about Morticians, Undertakers and Funeral Directors, colleges and universities for Morticians, Undertakers and Funeral Directors, is Morticians, Undertakers, and Funeral Directors the right career for me, Medium careers to get into, careers in Personal Care and Service
+Morticians and Funeral Directors job description, Morticians and Funeral Directors salary, Morticians and Funeral Directors information, what is the job of a Mortician, Undertaker and Funeral Director like, pros and cons about Morticians, Undertakers and Funeral Directors, colleges and universities for Morticians, Undertakers and Funeral Directors, is Morticians, Undertakers and Funeral Directors the right career for me, careers in Personal Care and Service